jlobue10/SteamDeck_rEFInd/README.md

 # **Extra information and considerations _(Reinstalling Windows)_**

 If you plan on reinstalling Windows after running this script, you will need to disable the rEFInd EFI boot entry beforehand so that rEFInd does not interfere with the Windows installation process.
 You can do this from SteamOS desktop mode in a command line with two steps.
+As of the SteamOS 3.4 update, these commands may require booting from the SteamOS recovery image (to be successful).

 `efibootmgr`